sellorm/shinyprereqs/README.md

 ## Complete Example

-This is a complete example app (the classic RStudio example app using Geyser data!) that demonstrates the simple changes required to make it work with `shinyprereqs`.
+This is a complete example app (the classic RStudio example app using geyser data!) that demonstrates the simple changes required to make it work with `shinyprereqs`.
 Notice that we've only added the additional line to load the library and then slightly modified the final `shinyApp( )` line.